Information Governance

 When using personal information for research purposes, the information is anonymised/pseudonymised to avoid the identification of a person, unless you have agreed that your personal information can be used for the research project.

 DET and its Schools use personal information to help them run the Trust/School effectively, deliver a quality education, and safeguard pupils and staff.
-Please see the DET service specific notices, which explain how DET/its Schools use personal information for each of their activities.
+Please see the DET specific processing notices, which explain how DET/its Schools use personal information for each of their activities.

 The law provides you with several rights to control the processing of your personal information: